Action Hepatitis Canada

 • Shift healthcare responsibility to Ministry of Health in provincials and territories where this has not yet been done.

-• Offer HCV and HBV testing and treatment in all provincial and territorial correctional facilities.
+• Offer HCV and HBV testing and treatment in all provincial and territorial correctional facilities, and report on the # and proportion of people being tested and starting treatment.

 • Increase access to prevention measures including needle syringe programs, opioid agonist therapy, and overdose prevention sites to all federal and provincial corrections facilities.

-• It was difficult to determine what the annual HCV treatment initiation target for each P/T should be, as there are few recent published sub-national prevalence estimates.
+• It was difficult to determine what the annual HCV treatment initiation target for each P/T should be, as there are few recently published sub-national prevalence estimates.

-• HCV and HBV prevalence estimates should be updated urgently for all P/Ts.
+• HCV and HBV prevalence estimates should be updated urgently for all provinces and territories.

 How will we know if we have eliminated viral hepatitis in 2030 without accurate data?